1Mill/notes/conferences/software-crafters-unconference-2022.md

     * Pets versus cattle infastructure.
 Pets you have to take care of, cattle are more "replacable".
     * Terraform
   * Running tests as part of CICD so that tests never diverge from intended system behavior.
-  * Automation can be expensive (e.g. running preview environments), so find that balance between when it is needed when and be sure everybody is on the same page to keep costs down!
+  * Automation can be expensive (e.g. running preview / staging environments), so find that balance between when it is or is not needed.
+Be sure everybody in the org is on the same page to keep costs down!
   * 7 CTOs - <https://7ctos.com/>
-    * Trunk based development (i.e. no PRs reviews, straight to master) is a fundemental requirement
+    * Trunk based development (i.e. no PRs reviews, straight to main) is a fundemental requirement
+      * Need more context: what else is required like TDD, mob programming, etc. to hedge against broken code?
   * What is the value of PRs?
 Burocracy, control, or that the code is reviewed and knowledge is shared?
-    * Mobbing eliminates the need for async reviews.
+    * Mobbing eliminates the need for async reviews and knowledge is shared instantaneously because everybody is working in the same context.
     * What value is being produced by the PR process?
     * You can add multiple authors to commits in Git if tracking work history is valuable to organization
     * MobShell.sh - <https://mob.sh/>, does git handoffs using a temporary branch.
 Adds all authors on merge.
   * TDD
     * Useful for preventing regressions
     * TDD is a design tool
+      * -> Michael Feathers: if something is difficult to test then that is likely a software design issue.
+Listen to the feedback your test is giving you and break it down into smaller problems that are hopefully easier to test.
     * Useful for tackling legacy code in terms of understanding how it works and how to safely refactor it.
     * Approval testing
       * <https://www.youtube.com/watch?v=fCyu2ebXA8o>
       * <https://approvaltests.com/>
       * <https://github.com/approvals/Approvals.NodeJS>
     * Working effectively with legacy code - <https://www.amazon.com/Working-Effectively-Legacy-Michael-Feathers/dp/0131177052>
-  * Sometiems you have to clean the campground without cleaning the entire forest.
-Focus on refactoring the immediately important stuff to deliver customer value.
+  * Sometimes you have to clean the campground without cleaning the entire forest.
+Focus on refactoring the immediately important stuff to continoue deliver customer value.
   * People really like JetBrains
   * Small steps with Source Control
     * 2 minute Kata: every 2 minutes commit if tests pass or revert - forces you to really break down problems